Saving On Credit Card Processing Without Switching Providers

 Flat-rate payment processing rates are high

 CDGcommerce uses a hybrid processing model that combines the quick approval of a payment service provider (PSP) with the stability of a merchant account.
-You can sign up with CDGcommerce and start processing quickly, just like a PSP, but you can eventually get a merchant account through them as well.
+Similar to a PSP, you can sign up with CDGcommerce and start processing quickly, but you can eventually get a full merchant account.
 This model is good for startups with little to no financial history since you can sign up without providing financial records and build a financial history while using the payment processor.

 CDGcommerce Pricing

-CDGcommerce offers multiple plan tiers depending on your business’s processing volume, including:
+CDGcommerce offers multiple plan tiers depending on your business’s processing volume.
+Rates are as follows:

 Flat-rate payment processing plans are for businesses processing less than $10,000 per month.